ermish/shuji/README.md

 ## How it works

 * It will convert `.md` files that you provide, generate a file with an exported react component.
-  * front-matter is converted to a react context object.
+  * front-matter is converted to either react helmet or react context object format.
+See more [below](##Config-Options)
   * The actual markdown content will be converted to JSX.

 &nbsp;

-## Getting started
+## Getting started - Installation

 ### **Option 1**: Use the shuji CLI